bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/How to Contribute to Open Source.md

 *   **Issue tracker:** Where people discuss issues related to the project.
 *   **Pull requests:** Where people discuss and review changes that are in progress.
-*   **Discussion forums or mailing lists:** Some projects may use these channels for conversational topics (for example, _“How do I…“_ or _“What do you think about…“_ instead of bug reports or feature requests).
+*   **Discussion forums or mailing lists:** Some projects may use these channels for conversational topics (for example, _"How do I…"_ or _"What do you think about…"_ instead of bug reports or feature requests).
 Others use the issue tracker for all conversations.
 *   **Synchronous chat channel:** Some projects use chat channels (such as Slack or IRC) for casual conversation, collaboration, and quick exchanges.

 [](#finding-a-project-to-contribute-to)Finding a project to contribute to